engdan77/memocast/README.md

 Essentially in sequence the application does ..

-- Get URL for the Google podcast
+- Get URL for the Pocket Casts
 - The `BasePodCastParser` sequentially test all parsers
   - If multiple parsers matching give user a choice to select correct
 - The list of all links (URLs) with descriptions displayed to user for selection